How to Apply

 Complete the TMDSAS Application

 The Texas Medical and Dental Schools Application Service (TMDSAS) is the centralized application processing service for applicants to the first-year entering classes at all of the public medical, dental and veterinary schools in the State of Texas.
-Baylor recommends all M.D. program applicants read the TMDSAS application handbook in its entirety before starting the application.
+Baylor recommends all M.D. program applicants review the TMDSAS application guide in its entirety before starting the application.

-Please note that M.D./Ph.D. program applicants will complete the AMCAS application, not the TMDSAS application.
+Please note that M.D./Ph.D. program applicants are required complete the AMCAS application, not the TMDSAS application.

 Complete the Medical College Admission Test (MCAT)